npm package discovery and stats viewer.

 HTTP Status codes

-HTTP code names, messages, and classes are respectively accessible with the property {code}_NAME, {code}_MESSAGE and {code}_CLASS.
+HTTP code names, information, and classes are respectively accessible with the property {code}_NAME, {code}_MESSAGE and {code}_CLASS.
 This includes all statuses in the IANA HTTP Status Code Registry, with the only addition being 418 I'm a teapot.

-Extra status code are also made available that are not defined in the IANA registry, but used by popular software.
+Extra status code are also made available that are not defined in the IANA registry, but used by popular softwares.
 They are grouped by category.
 Specific properties are exported by http-status under the property extra followed by the category name.
 Also, extra codes are merge with regular status codes and made available as modules available inside http-status/lib/{category}.

 Available categories are: